EnterpriseDB/terraform-provider-biganimal/CONTRIBUTING.md

 ## Find an Issue

-We have good first issues for new contributors and help wanted issues suitable for any contributor. [good first issue](TODO) has extra information to help you make your first contribution. [help wanted](TODO) are issues suitable for someone who isn't a core maintainer and is good to move onto after your first pull request.

-Sometimes there won’t be any issues with these labels.
-That’s ok!
-There is likely still something for you to work on.
-If you want to contribute but you don’t know where to start or can't find a suitable issue, you can ⚠️ **explain how people can ask for an issue to work on**.
+Browse the [GitHub issues](https://github.com/EnterpriseDB/terraform-provider-biganimal/issues) section of this repo.
 Once you see an issue that you'd like to work on, please post a comment saying that you want to work on it.

-Something like "I want to work on this" is fine.
+If you want to contribute but you don’t know where to start or can't find a suitable issue, you can have a look at the [Discussions](https://github.com/EnterpriseDB/terraform-provider-biganimal/discussionssection) section.

 ## Proposing a Feature

 We recommend to go through the following steps when wishing to propose a feature.

-- Discuss your idea in Github discussions
+- Discuss your idea in [Github discussions](https://github.com/EnterpriseDB/terraform-provider-biganimal/discussionssection)
 - Once there is general agreement that the feature is useful, create a GitHub issue to follow up.
 The issue should cover why the feature is needed, scope, use cases and any other considerations/limitations
 - If the scope requires, you'll be asked to submit a design, along with technical and implementation details
 - Once the major technical issues are resolved and agreed upon, post a note to summarise design decision and the general execution plan